drkplaya777/learn_tdd/deploy_tools/fun_facts.md

                 </form>

                 This will render the HTML equivalent of the text field in the ModelForm in the template with the appropriate input box with corresponding placeholder and class

+* **How Django derives table names**

+    To save you time, Django automatically derives the name of the database table from the name of your model class and the app that contains it.
+A model’s database table name is constructed by joining the model’s “app label” – the name you used in manage.py startapp – to the model’s class name, with an underscore between them.

+    For example, if you have an app bookstore (as created by manage.py startapp bookstore), a model defined as class Book will have a database table named bookstore_book.

+    To override the database table name, use the db_table parameter in class Meta.

+* **Access related Django model objects**
+> What is a `related` Django model?
+It's how Django represents foreign key relationships within the ORM.
+So if you have a `List` table and an `Item` table and the `Item` table contains a foreign key for the
+`List` table, these tables would be considered `related` Django models.
+Django provides the ability to quickly gather all related tables to a table whose foreign key is in use on other tables.
+You have to go through the main table in order to access the linked tables.  i.e `main_table.(name_of_linked_table_lower_case)_set`

+        e.g.

+            class List(models.Model):

+                def get_absolute_url(self):
+                    return reverse('view_list', args=[self.id])

+            class Item(models.Model):
+                text = models.TextField(default='')
+                list = models.ForeignKey(List, default=None)

+            list_ = List.objects.create()
+            item = Item()
+            item.list = list_

+            item.save()

+            How to access the List related Items

+            list_.item_set.all()

 # System Adminstration Facts
 ----------------------------